temporalio/documentation/docs/server/multi-cluster.md

 When a Workflow Execution History diverges, proper conflict resolution should be applied.

-In Multi-cluster Replication, workflow history events are modeled as a tree, as shown in the second example in [### Version History].
+In Multi-cluster Replication, Workflow Execution History entries (events) are modeled as a tree, as shown in the second example in [Version History](#version-history).

 Workflow Execution Histories that diverge will have more than one history branches.
 Among all history branches, the history branch with the highest version is considered the `current branch` and the Workflow Execution's mutable state is a summary of the current branch.